phoityne/pty-mcp-server/README.md

 - **`socket-telnet`**
   A simple Telnet-like communication tool over raw TCP sockets.
 This tool connects to a specified host and port, sends and receives data, and removes any Telnet IAC (Interpret As Command) sequences from the communication stream.
 Note: This is a simplified Telnet implementation and does not support full Telnet protocol features.

+- **`serial-open`**
+  Opens a serial port connection to a specified device with a given baud rate.
+Commonly used to access on-premises hardware or network devices via console.

+- **`serial-close`**
+  This tool close active serial connection that was previously established using the 'serial-open' tool.

+- **`serial-read`**
+  Reads the specified number of bytes from the serial.
+The 'size' parameter indicates how many bytes to read.

+- **`serial-write`**
+  Write a sequence of bytes to the serial.

+- **`serial-message`**
+  This tool sends a specified string to the active socket connection, then waits for a recognizable prompt from the remote side.
+Upon detecting the prompt, it captures and returns all output received prior to it.

 - **`Scriptable CLI Integration`**
   The `pty-mcp-server` supports execution of shell scripts associated with registered tools defined in `tools-list.json`.
 Each tool must be registered by name, and a corresponding shell script (`.sh`) should exist in the configured `tools/` directory.